cainus/urlgrey/README.md

 ###url.queryString([newQueryString]);

 Setter/getter for the querystring using a plain string representation.
-This is lower-level than $.req.query(), but allows complete control of the querystring.
+This is lower-level than .query(), but allows complete control of the querystring.
 ```javascript
       url.queryString(); // returns asdf=1234  (notice there is no leading '?')
       url.queryString("blah"); // returns a new uri object with a new querystring